 Please note we have changed our age limit which will take effect for anyone booking after July 20th.

 (Please read our terms of service before booking a trek with us - thank you)

-You must be twelve or over to walk an alpaca but you can accompany an adult if you are younger.
+You must be sixteen or over to walk an alpaca but you can accompany an adult if you are a child over twelve.

 Come meet our alpacas and let them take you for a walk along our little patch of heaven - the wildlife corridor.
 Smell the wildflowers during the summer and watch the bees and butterflies as they dance from flower to flower.

 You will meet the alpacas in the farmyard and head off for a walk around the edge of the farm to the newly planted forest.
 Maybe you would prefer to walk along the grey partridge cover strip which was planted all around the front field and see the hawthorn garden with its old water pump and sit under the hawthorn tree and think about how lucky we all are to be able to enjoy sitting under the hawthorn tree.